nuxeo/doc.nuxeo.com-content/src/corg/development-tools-and-process/maven-usage.md

 -X,--debug                             Produce execution debug output
 ```

-&nbsp;

 There are two possible errors raised by the Maven plugins: `MojoExecutionException` and `MojoFailureException`.
 A `MojoExecutionException` is a fatal exception, stopping the build; whereas a `MojoFailureException` is more like a warning for which you can customize the build result with the following options.
-Those options are common to all plugins and must be preferably&nbsp;used to plugins' specific options such as&nbsp;`-Dmaven.test.haltafterfailure=true` or `-Dmaven.test.failure.ignore=true`.
+Those options are common to all plugins and must be preferably used to plugins' specific options such as `-Dmaven.test.haltafterfailure=true` or `-Dmaven.test.failure.ignore=true`.

 ```
 -fae,--fail-at-end                     Only fail the build afterwards; allow all non-impacted builds to continue
 ```

-Regarding the tests, with&nbsp;`-fae` option, Maven will remember the failing tests and skip their downstream (dependent) modules but only report the failures after the whole build.
+Regarding the tests, with `-fae` option, Maven will remember the failing tests and skip their downstream (dependent) modules but only report the failures after the whole build.
 This is more or less equivalent to the `maven.test.haltafterfailure` Surefire option.

-&nbsp;

 ```
 -ff,--fail-fast                        Stop at first failure in reactorized builds